gyanantaran/DynamicsSimulations/problem09/README.md

 ![../media/problem09/tolerances_vs_error_combined.png](../media/problem09/tolerances_vs_error_combined.png)

-Simply put, it seems reducing both `abstol` and `reltol` generally reduces error from the analytic solution.
+Simply put, it seems reducing both `abstol` and `reltol` generally reduces error from the analytic solution _very quickly_.
 What is the meaning of both is not yet entirely clear.

 # d.
 Use large and larger values of v0, plot all of their trajectory till ball hits ground.
 What happens to the eventual shape as v -> ∞ ?